CameronCombs578/Knowledge-Base-Combs/content/asia-habitats-animals/asia-mammals.md

 		- This mammal easts around 28 pounds of bamboo a day.
 ## Summary

 Mammals have a wide range of locations and abilities.
 They can live in nearly every environment and are warm-blooded creatures.
 Asia is rich in a diverse selection of mammals.
+Multiple mammals eat [[asia-fish|fish]].